Welcome to JeffMD

 The grading system is pass/fail.
 SKMC will will no longer have the option to pass with honors.

 To hone their investigative skills, all students will complete a project or series of projects over their four years of medical school.
-You are able to choose a concentration of special interest to you, from Population Health, Humanities, Design, Health Systems or Clinical & Translational Research.
+You are able to choose a concentration of special interest to you, from eight different Scholarly Inquiry tracks.
 You will have a mentor supervising your progress and the opportunity to change concentrations at a couple of different points.

 Students who are truly undecided can simply choose their final electives and clinical rotations, based on the skills and areas of knowledge they want to strengthen rather than the demands of a particular specialty.

 No matter what specialty you choose to explore in Phase III, you will still be rounding out the core competencies you need to complete medical school and enter a residency.
 Thus, you will be able to change specialties if you discover your original selection is not right for you.

 Based on our graduates’ reputation for clinical excellence and solid fundamentals, SKMC graduates have always enjoyed superb options for residencies.